davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 There are many different options to either integrate the compiler into your own application or directly use it as an application.
 This section will focus on the former.

 ### Visual Interface
-> Not yet integrated

-Simply run ``interface.py`` with python.
-You will be prompted with to paths to select.
-One to load from and one to save to.
-After selecting both press run.
+Simply run ``interface.py`` with python and press "Load and Compile File".
+You will be prompted with a read path to select.
+Afterwards the program may briefly freeze but you will then be prompted with a save dialog.
+Select where you want to save the compiled file to and press "Save".

 ### Run as an import
 Import the compiler into your program and run it with an input and an output path.: